OoogleBoogle/TwitterCMS/README.md

 User info is currently re-written with every tweet.
 Needs to only be when the profile info is updated.

+Basic benchmarking put the pulling of all the info from Firebase at just under 1s (literally about 997ms).
+Need to add some spinners or loading markers.

 #### Tech Stack